felipeagarcia/An-Analysis-of-the-Bank-Marketing-Dataset/README.md

 ## First Steps

-If you want just to visualize the results, you can simply open the html file on your browser.
-But, to run the notebook, consider the next steps:
+To run the notebook, consider the next steps:

 ### Requirements